LimPeiTing/LimPeiTing/README.md

 # Lim Pei Ting Portfolio
 ## About
 Hi, I am Pei Ting.
-I have an analytical background with two years of experience as a Product Engineer.
-I have gained a strong expertise in data management, statistical analysis, and data visualization.
-By applying Statistical Process Control (SPC), Design of Experiments (DOE), and data-driven decision-making, I have successfully improved product yield by 0.4%.
-Additionally, I automated reporting processes, giving stakeholders real-time insights that facilitated better decision-making and enhanced operational efficiency.
-I am excited to bring my technical and analytical skills to the field of data analysis as a junior data analyst.
+I have an analytical background with two years of experience as a Product Engineer, where I developed strong expertise in data management, statistical analysis, and automation.
+By leveraging techniques like Statistical Process Control (SPC), Design of Experiments (DOE), and data-driven methodologies, I achieved measurable improvements, such as enhancing product yield by 0.4%.
+I also automated reporting workflows to deliver real-time insights, empowering stakeholders to make informed decisions and driving operational efficiency.

-I enjoy exploring new data analysis tools and techniques, and I am always looking for opportunities to expand my knowledge and skills.
-Throughout my self-directed learning journey on online platforms, I have built a strong foundation in statistical analysis, data visualization, and programming languages like Python and SQL.
-By completing various courses and projects, I have gained practical experience in gathering, transforming, and structuring data for analysis to support informed decision-making.
+Through self-directed learning and hands-on projects, I have built a solid foundation in data science and machine learning.
+I am proficient in Python, SQL, and data visualization tools, with experience in designing end-to-end workflows, including data preprocessing, exploratory analysis, feature engineering, and predictive modeling.
+Some of my key projects include stock price prediction using LSTMs and medical insurance cost prediction using machine learning algorithms.

+Additionally, I am pursuing an AWS certification to strengthen my cloud computing expertise and expand my ability to deploy, manage, and scale machine learning models and data pipelines in a cloud environment.

+I am passionate about solving real-world problems through data and am eager to apply my technical and analytical skills to contribute as a Data Scientist or Machine Learning Engineer.

 ## Experience